distsys-MQ/ds-viz/README.md

 - Install required packages with `python3 -m pip install --user -r requirements.txt`
 - Generate resource failure and log files with a particular configuration file
 - Usage instructions (also provided with `python3 ./sim-viz.py -h`):
-    - `python3 ./sim_viz.py config failures log` to visualise the contents of a simulation that used the config file `config`, with the failures from a resource failures file `failures` and the log file named `log`.
+    - `python3 ./sim_viz.py config log` to visualise the contents of a simulation that used the config file `config` which had produced the log file named `log`.
+    - `-f failures` to visualise failures from a resource failures file `failures`
     - `-c num` to specify the height of server cores to `num` pixels.
 Default is 4.
     - `-s num` to specify the initial scaling factor to `num`.
 Default is 0.
 The scaling factor will determine the maximum number of cores to display per server, represented as an exponent of 2.
 E.g. a scale factor of 3